SovereignCloudStack/openstack-health-monitor/README.md

 ## Usage

 Use `api_monitor.sh -h` to get a list of the command line options.
+For reference find the output (from v1.82) here:

 ```
 Usage: api_monitor.sh [options]